hypercerts-org/hypercerts/sdk/migrationV1_V2.md

 # Updated environment initialization

-- Initialize the client with `{environment: "test"` or `{environment: "production"}` instead of providing a chainID.
+- Initialize the client with `{environment: "test"}` or `{environment: "production"}` instead of providing a chainID.
   This will enable queries to the correct graph.
-- For reading evm state, we follow the publicClient's connected chain.
+- `WalletClient` is not required.
+When initializing without a wallet client, or when the wallet client is set to a chain not supported in the environment, the SDK will default to read only mode.
-- WalletClient is not required.
-When initializing without a walletClient, or when the walletClient is set to a chain not supported in the environment, the SDK will default to read only mode.
+- `PublicClient` is not required.
+This client is mostly used for transaction simulation.
+When initializing without a publicClient, the SDK will default to a public client provided by `viem` for the chain specified by the `WalletClient`.

 # Updated Graph client and queries